mutker/nvidiactl/README.md

 sudo systemctl enable --now nvidiactl.service
 ```

-If you want to enable verbose or debug logging, add an overide with `sudo systemctl edit nvidiactl`:
+If you want to enable verbose or debug logging, add an override with `sudo systemctl edit nvidiactl`:

 ```
-[Unit]
+[Service]
 ExecStart=
 ExecStart=/usr/bin/nvidiactl --verbose
 ```

-Remember to reload systemd (`sudo systemctl daemon-reload`) and restart the service (`systemctl restart nvidiactl`).
+Remember to reload systemd (`sudo systemctl daemon-reload`) and restart the service (`sudo systemctl restart nvidiactl`).

 ## Building

-Ensure you have Go installed, and then run:
+Ensure you have Go 1.23 or later installed, and then run:

 ```
-go build -o build
+go build -v -o nvidiactl ./cmd/nvidiactl
 ```

 ## Roadmap